Creating and managing workflows

 • Template suggestions and designs

-Saving the Flow
+Saving the workflow

-Defining the Audience
+Defining the audience

 2. Click Edit audience